awaescher/ObviousAwait/README.md

         Users.Add(user);
     }

 Did the author of these lines just **forget** to add `ConfigureAwait(false)` or was it on purpose?
-If he ran that in a Windows Forms app, he might have had cross-thread exceptions with `ConfigureAwait(false)` because the next line did not run on the UI thread anymore.
+If he ran that in a Windows Forms app, he might have had cross-thread exceptions with `ConfigureAwait(false)` because unless the first line, the second line does not run on the UI thread anymore.
 So maybe he wanted the continuation to happen on the captured context.
 We simply don't know.

 If he added `ConfigureAwait(true)` explicitly, we could be assured that the author did that on purpose.